The White Lady (Namibia): Finding and interpretation controversy

-The White Lady was first discovered in 1917 by German explorer and topographer Reinhard Maack.
-As he was surveying the Brandberg.
+The White Lady was first discovered in 1917 by German explorer and topographer Reinhard Maack as he was surveying the Brandberg area.
 Maack was impressed by the main figure of the painting, which he described as "a warrior".
 In his notes, he wrote that "the Egyptian-Mediterranean style of all the figures is surprising".
 He made several hand-drawn copies of the painting, which were later published in Europe.